AnyLoc/AnyLoc/README.md

 | [datasets-vg](./datasets-vg/) | [gmberton/datasets_vg](https://github.com/gmberton/datasets_vg) | 2023-02-13 | For dataset download and formatting |
 | [CosPlace](./CosPlace/) | [gmberton/CosPlace](https://github.com/gmberton/CosPlace) | 2023-03-20 | Baseline Comparisons |

+### Included Datasets

+We release all the benchmarking datasets in our [public release][public-release-link].

+1. Download the `.tar.gz` files from [here][public-release-link] > `Datasets-All` (for the datasets you want to use)
+2. Unzip them using `tar -xvzf ./NAME.tar.gz`.
+They should unzip into a directory with `NAME`.

+    - If you're using our benchmarking [scripts](./scripts/), this directory where you're storing the datasets is the parameter `--prog.data-vg-dir` (in most scripts).
+    - See [Dataset Setup](#dataset-setup) for detailed information (including how the data directory structure should look after unzipping)

+We thank the following sources for the rich datasets

+1. Baidu Autonomous Driving Business Unit for the Baidu Mall dataset present in `baidu_datasets.tar.gz`
+2. Queensland University of Technology for the Gardens Point dataset present in `gardens.tar.gz`
+3. York University for the 17 Places dataset present in `17places.tar.gz`
+4. Tokyo Institute of Technology, INRIA, and CTU Prague for the Pitts-30k dataset present in `pitts30k.tar.gz`
+5. Queensland University of Technology for the St. Lucia dataset present in `st_lucia.tar.gz`
+6. University of Oxford for the Oxford dataset present in `Oxford_Robotcar.tar.gz`
+7. AirLab at CMU for the Hawkins dataset present in `hawkins_long_corridor.tar.gz`, the Laurel Caverns dataset present in `laurel_caverns.tar.gz`, and the Nardo Air dataset present in `test_40_midref_rot0.tar.gz` (not rotated) and `test_40_midref_rot90.tar.gz` (rotated).
+8. Fraunhofer FKIE and TU Munich for the VP-Air dataset present in `VPAir.tar.gz`
+9. Ifremer and University of Toulon for the Mid-Atlantic Ridge dataset present in `eiffel.tar.gz`

+Most of the contents of the zipped folders are from the original sources.
+We generate the ground truth for some of the datasets as `.npy` files; see [this issue](https://github.com/AnyLoc/AnyLoc/issues/8#issuecomment-1712450557) for more information.

+The copyright of each dataset is held by the original sources.

 ## PapersWithCode Badges

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/anyloc-towards-universal-visual-place/visual-place-recognition-on-17-places)](https://paperswithcode.com/sota/visual-place-recognition-on-17-places?p=anyloc-towards-universal-visual-place)